groupoid/dan/README.md

 ## Abstract

-We present a domain-specific language (DSL) extension to Cubical Homotopy Type Theory (CCHM) for simplicial structures, designed as a fast type checker with a focus on algebraic purity.
+We present a domain-specific language (DSL), the extension to Cubical Homotopy Type Theory (CCHM) for simplicial structures, designed as a fast type checker with a focus on algebraic purity.
 Built on the Cohen-Coquand-Huber-Mörtberg (CCHM) framework, our DSL employs a Lean/Anders-like sequent syntax `П (context) ⊢ k (v₀, ..., vₖ | f₀, ..., fₗ | ... )` to define k-dimensional `0, ..., n, ∞` simplices via explicit contexts, vertex lists, and face relations, eschewing geometric coherence terms